ben-sanati/HackAI-22/ReadMe.md

 <p align="center"><img src="./img/HistogramDist.png"></p>

-You can download our presentation in the files or have a look here: https://docs.google.com/presentation/d/1I-U3-zCT2FVroj4rzkMSEnIKHSEPsJTvHFEt0GWElgE/edit?usp=sharing
+For a more detailed overview, you can download our presentation in the files or have a look here: https://docs.google.com/presentation/d/1I-U3-zCT2FVroj4rzkMSEnIKHSEPsJTvHFEt0GWElgE/edit?usp=sharing

 Finally, here is our team at the hackaton: